mariadb-edwardstoever/mariadb_review/README.md

 ```
 ***

 In most cases, collecting performace statistics once per minute is sufficient.
-It is useful to collect perf stats frequently when trying to trap a specific event that is visible only breifly. *Edit the script* **mariadb_review.sql** and change value for @COLLECT_PERF_STATS_PER_MINUTE to collect statistics more frequently.
+It is useful to collect performace statistics frequently when trying to trap a specific event that is visible only breifly. *Edit the script* **mariadb_review.sql** and change value for @COLLECT_PERF_STATS_PER_MINUTE to collect statistics more frequently.
 ```sql
 -- example, collect performance statisics 10 times per minute (every 6 seconds):
 SET @COLLECT_PERF_STATS_PER_MINUTE=10;